Golden Globe nominations announced to skeptical Hollywood - ExBulletin

 Golden Globe nominations announced to skeptical Hollywood

-NEW YORK (AP) After widespread critics forced the organization that hosts the Golden Globes to lose its televised awards show and review its membership, the Hollywood Foreign Press Association nonetheless announced on Monday the nominees for the film awards and of television despite a skeptical entertainment industry. .
+After widespread criticism forced the organization that hosts the Golden Globes to lose its televised awards show and review its membership, the Hollywood Foreign Press Association (HFPA) nonetheless announced the nominees for the film and film awards on Monday. television despite a skeptical entertainment industry.

-As in many years, the HFPA gathered reporters at the Beverly Hilton to announce its picks for the 79th Golden Globes.
-But this time around, there was no nationwide live-action TV show or immediate celebrity celebration.
-Hollywood mostly shrugged.
+As has been done for many years, the HFPA gathered reporters at the Beverly Hilton to announce their picks for the 79th Golden Globes.
+But this time around, there was no live morning show spot or immediate celebrity celebrations.

-The HFPA, which usually has a handful of movie stars to make their announcements, instead turned to Snoop Dogg, who read the nominees behind sunglasses and a red hat during a live broadcast on the page.
-Globes YouTube.
-The majority of studios, PR firms and top talent haven’t engaged much this year with the group, which has dropped its usual obligation to submit films for review.
+The HFPA, which usually has a handful of movie stars to make their announcements, instead turned to Snoop Dogg, who read the nominees behind sunglasses and a red hat.
+The majority of studios, PR firms and top talent haven’t engaged much with the group this year.
 Critics said it was too early for the HFPA to resume operations as usual.
 Some would rather see the Globes disappear for good.

-But the Press Association tried to maintain its position in awards season on Monday, releasing nominations to figures including Will Smith (King Richard), Kristen Stewart (Spencer), West Side Story breakthrough Rachel Zegler , Leonardo DiCaprio (Dont Look Up), Denzel Washington (The Tragedy of Macbeth), Ben Affleck (The Tender Bar) and Lady Gaga (House of Gucci).
+But the Press Association did its best to keep its pole up in awards season on Monday, distributing the nominations around Will Smith (king richard), Kristen Stewart (Spencer), West Side Storybreakthrough Rachel Zegler, Leonardo DiCaprio (Do not seek), Denzel Washington (Macbeth’s tragedy), Ben Affleck (The tender bar) and Lady Gaga (Gucci House).

-The nominees for Best Dramatic Feature went to Jane Campions gothic Western The Power of the Dog, Denis Villeneuve’s epic sci-fi Dune, family drama CODA, tennis biopic Reinaldo Marcus Greens King Richard and Kenneth Branaghs autobiographical Belfast.
+The nominees for Best Dramatic Film went to Jane Campion’s Gothic Western The power of the dog, the science fiction epic of Denis Villeneuve Dune, the family drama CODA, Reinaldo Marcus Green’s tennis biopic king richardand the autobiography of Kenneth Branagh Belfast.

-Comedy or musical choices for best picture were: Adam McKays’ apocalyptic comedy Dont Look Up, Paul Thomas Anderson’s 70s ode to San Fernando Valley Licorice Pizza, Steven Spielbergs West Side Story, Lin-Manuel Mirandas Tick, Tick … Boom! and Joe Wrights Cyrano.
+Comedy or musical choices for best picture were: Adam McKay’s Apocalyptic Comedy Do not seek, Paul Thomas Anderson’s 70s comedy about the San Fernando Valley Licorice Pizza, that of Steven Spielberg West Side Story, by Lin-Manuel Miranda Tic, Tic … Boom!and Joe Wright Cyrano.

-Belfast and The Power of the Dog tied for most nominations with seven each.
+Belfastand The power of the dogtied for most nominations with seven each.
 Netflix topped the nominees for the films with 17 nods in total.
-HBOs Succession topped television with five nominations, including nominations for Best Drama and Best Actor in a Drama Series for New Yorker Jeremy Strong’s recent profile topic.

-Normally, such accolades would spark a wave of joy from early nominees and their studios, a triumph of ringing awards on social media and on calls with reporters.
+Normally, such honors would spark a wave of joy from the early nominees and their studios, trumpeting their triumphs on social media and on calls with reporters.
 As of Monday morning, no candidate immediately celebrated publicly, at least.

-This all came after a Los Angeles Times article detailed some of the HFPA’s unethical behavior and revealed that its 87 voting members did not include a black journalist.
-Studios have said they will boycott the Globes, and more than 100 PR films have said their clients will not participate until the HFPA quickly implements deep and lasting change.
+It all came after a The Los Angeles Times Exhibition detailed some of the unethical behavior of the HFPA and revealed that its 87 voting members did not include a black journalist.
+Studios have said they will boycott the Globes and more than 100 public relations films have said their clients will not participate until the HFPA quickly implements “deep and lasting change.”
 Tom Cruise returned his three Globes to the group’s headquarters.

+“These various 2022 Golden Globe nominations, along with everything the HFPA will do in the weeks, months and years to come, demonstrate the organization’s commitment to do, become and be.
+It moves forward with intention and conviction. “https://t.co/sNRbwARCZa

-Longtime Globes broadcaster NBC has said it will not air 2022 because a change of this magnitude takes time and work.
-The Globes have always set a date for January 9 but have not given any details on what type of ceremony it would be.
-The Critics Choice Awards have sought to fill the void, even seeking to secure the usual Globes home at the Beverly Hilton for its TV broadcast.
-That offer failed, but the Critics Choice Awards, which were also due to announce the nominees on Monday, will also take place on January 9, airing on TBS and the CW.
+NBC, the Globes’ longtime television channel, has said it will not broadcast the 2022 Globes because “a change of this magnitude takes time and work.”
+The Globes have always set a date for January 9, but have not given any details on what type of ceremony it would be.

-Much of the power of Globes has always resided in its animated television broadcast, consistently one of the most-watched non-sports shows of the year.
+Much of the power of the Globes has always resided in its animated telecast, consistently one of the most-watched non-sports shows of the year.
 The Globes also serve as a promotional tool for many hopeful awards hitting theaters in December.
-But this year, few expect to see commercials and TV commercials trumpeting a movie’s Golden Globe nominations.
+But this year, few people expect to see commercials and TV commercials touting a movie’s Golden Globe nominations.

 Sources